Woman whose mystery poisoning captivated China for decades dies - KESQ

 Zhu Ling died in Beijing on Friday, her alma mater Tsinghua University announced in a post on the Chinese social media platform Weibo, which has been flooded with condolences.

 “Zhu Ling has fought tenaciously against the pain for many years.
-Throughout Zhu Ling’s life, she has always had care, support and encouragement from many alumni, all walks of life and the school,” wrote the prestigious Beijing-based university, often called “China’s MIT,” in the Saturday post.
+Throughout Zhu Ling’s life, she has always had care, support and encouragement from many alumni, different communities and the school,” wrote the prestigious Beijing-based university, often called “China’s MIT,” in the Saturday post.

 Zhu’s death on Friday evening was also confirmed by her father Wu Chengzhi to the Southern Metropolis Daily, the news outlet reported Saturday.
 She would be buried in Beijing, he was quoted as saying.
 A funeral for Zhu was held in Beijing Sunday, state-affiliated Jimu News reported.